 If you’re a single woman between sixteen and sixty, prepare to be flirted with outrageously by any number of Florentine males, many of them young and hot and all effusive with their compliments.
 Being swept off your feet is as real a danger as wearing home all that pasta, pizza, and gelato on your hips.

-Spoken for though I am, still I am determined to make the most of my one day devoted to Love in this most romantic of cities, so I set about packing in as many scenic overlooks, botanical gardens, and romantic bridges as I can feasibly fit into the following eight hours.
+Spoken for though I am, still I am determined to make the most of my one day devoted to Love in this most romantic of cities, so I set about packing in as many of the most romantic things to do in Florence, including scenic overlooks, botanical gardens, and romantic bridges as I can feasibly fit into the following eight hours.

 When a river runs through it, we of the intrepid traveler sort must cross that river.
 The Arno bisects Florence into a right and left bank as the Seine does Paris.
 Skip the tourist-packed Ponte Vecchio and instead cross over the adjacent Santa Trinita Bridge.
 Popularized in the Italian blockbuster film, Tre Metri Sopra il Cielo, the bridge—or rather its triangles—is a popular lover’s lane for couples at twilight and a sanctuary for singles at any time of day.
 Skip the lock key tossing and instead bring along some wine and a snack, ease down onto the wide triangular parapet, and enjoy the serene romance of the river.
 Copping a squat here isn’t, strictly speaking, legal but no one, including the police seems to mind.